Using Infused Oils In Aromatherapy

 You can also mix infused oils into your skincare creams and lotions to bring soothing, healing and moisturising properties, which are absolutely perfect for intensive overnight treatments.
 Incorporate just one treatment like this into your regimen every week and your skin will soon begin to feel softer and develop a healthy glow.

-Discover for yourself the wonderful benefits of infused oils in aromatherapy, – I promise once you have tried them you will never want to be without them again.
+Discover for yourself the wonderful benefits of infused oils in aromatherapy and I promise once you have tried them you will never want to be without them again.